googlefonts/googlefonts.github.io/gf-guide/hosting.md

 Early feedback and contributions are some of the most valuable assets of open-source culture, as having multiple eyes on the project’s development leads to better tested and, therefore, more robust projects.

-At [ATypI 2014](https://www.youtube.com/watch?v=DBz0rVUYNPA) David Lemon, the senior manager of the Adobe Type group, discussed how the Adobe Type team has benefited from libre fonts culture and said that Git and Github were some of the most positive aspects.
+At [ATypI 2014](https://www.youtube.com/watch?v=DBz0rVUYNPA) David Lemon, the senior manager of the Adobe Type group, discussed how the Adobe Type team has benefited from libre fonts culture and said that Git and GitHub were some of the most positive aspects.
 Adobe used the “*publish early and often, gathering feedback”* approach of Libre projects in its [Vortice typeface project](https://blog.typekit.com/2015/03/04/introducing-vortice-and-the-adobe-type-concepts-program/).

-## Github Account
+## GitHub Account

 The first step is to [create a GitHub account](https://github.com/join).
 This is done similarly to any other cloud service by providing basic information: name, user name, and password.